-- The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record if you're not a new patient - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)
+Services that are covered for you What you must pay when you get these services The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record if you're not a new patient Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs).
+Routine foot care for members with certain medical conditions affecting the lower limbs IN NETWORK \$0 copay for each Medicare-covered podiatry visit.
+OUT OF NETWORK \$0 copay for each Medicare-covered podiatry visit.
+Prostate cancer screening exams For men age 50 and older, covered services include the following once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test IN NETWORK There is no coinsurance, copayment, or deductible for an annual PSA test or annual digital rectal exam.
+OUT OF NETWORK There is no coinsurance, copayment, or deductible for an annual PSA test or annual digital rectal exam.
+Prosthetic devices and related supplies Devices (other than dental) that replace all or part of a body part or function.
+These include, but are not IN NETWORK

-Podiatry services

-- Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs). - Routine foot care for members with certain medical OUT OF NETWORK conditions affecting the lower limbs

-\$0 copay for each Medicare-covered podiatry visit.

-\$0 copay for each Medicare-covered podiatry visit.

-🍑 Prostate cancer screening exams

-For men age 50 and older, covered services include the IN NETWORK following once every 12 months:

-- Digital rectal exam - Prostate Specific Antigen (PSA) test

-There is no coinsurance, copayment, or deductible for an annual PSA test or annual digital rectal exam.

-There is no coinsurance, copayment, or deductible for an annual PSA test or annual digital rectal exam.

-Prosthetic devices and related supplies